-Jonathan Pugh is a Postdoctoral Research Fellow in Applied Moral Philosophy at The University of Oxford.
-He is currently leading a Wellcome Trust funded project entitled "The Ethics of Novel Therapeutic Applications of Deep Brain Stimulation".
+Jonathan Pugh is a Parfit-Radcliffe Richards Senior Research Fellow and Manager of Visitors Programmes for the Oxford Uehiro Centre, University of Oxford.
+He recently led a Wellcome Trust funded project entitled "The Ethics of Novel Therapeutic Applications of Deep Brain Stimulation".
 His research interests lie primarily in issues concerning personal autonomy in practical ethics, particularly topics pertaining to informed consent.
 He has also written on the ethics of human embryonic stem cell research, criminal justice, human enhancement, and gene-editing.

 Compulsory medical intervention versus external constraint in pandemic control

 Would compulsory treatment or vaccination for Covid-19 be justified?

 In England, there would be significant legal barriers to it.
 However, we offer a

 conditional ethical argument in favour of allowing compulsory treatment and

 vaccination, drawing on an ethical comparison with external constraints—such